What questions will you ask yourself before you die? I used to visit a man named Ross at the nursing home.

 To be honest, I was not always sure that it mattered.
 He was only semi-conscious, and I never actually heard his voice.

-Once a week or so I would read to him, talk a bit about the most recent news, pray for him and then leave.
-I really knew nothing about his life.
+Once a week, I would read to him, talk a bit about the most recent news, pray for him and then leave.
+I knew nothing about his life.

 Questions you will ask yourself before you die

-After some investigation I discovered that before Ross had become sick he was mean and abusive.
-He had live a regrettable life with little to show that he had ever been here except a simple headstone in a cemetery out of the way in small town America.
-It was in that moment that I decided that I was going to live a life that was worth more than a stone.
+It was at that moment that I decided I was going to live a life that was worth more than a stone.
 Routinely ask these questions to live a life that matters.